Click here to edit using the old editor

 Year one

-Explore pre-hospital and emergency care, the professional roles of registered health professionals and the importance of their supporting role, including the use of therapeutic and pharmacological interventions.
+This module will help you develop knowledge and understanding of the evidence base for pre-hospital and emergency care, the professional roles of registered health professionals and the importance of their supporting role, including the use of therapeutic interventions.

 Year two

-• Developing Clinical Care, Judgement and Competence in Paramedic Practice
+• Developing Person Centred Care in Paramedic Practice 2

 • Research Methods